syncfusion-content/xamarin-docs/Xamarin/SfListView/Pull-To-Refresh.md

 {% endhighlight %}
 {% endtabs %}

 Run the application to render the following output.
-You can also download the entire source code of this demo [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/ListInsideSfpulltorefresh282382156).
+Download the entire source code from GitHub [here](https://github.com/SyncfusionExamples/Load-xamarin.forms-listview-inside-pulltorefresh).

 ![Pull to refresh data in listview](SfListView_images/SfListView-PullToRefresh.png)